Criminal Lawyer Yorkville, IL

 Criminal Lawyer Yorkville: Misdemeanors

 Driving Suspended/Revoked License

-Don’t just take it from us, other criminal lawyers share their insight.
+Don’t just take it from us, here what fellow criminal lawyers have to say.

 Being charged with any crime is a serious matter and should be treated as such.

 From felonies all the way down to traffic infractions, there is more at stake than one may realize.
 Aside from whatever penalties you may incur if you plead or are found guilty, even your arrest will appear on your criminal record and affect many other areas of your life.

 You have a Constitutional right to have the State prove you guilty beyond a reasonable doubt, which is a very high standard of proof.
 It is your choice to have either a judge or a jury of your peers decide if the State has met its burden.

 Before your case even gets to trial, however, it may be possible to get some or all of the evidence against you thrown out or suppressed.

 If the police violated your rights, the judge may order that the State cannot use evidence they discovered as a result of that violation.
 For example, if the office did not have a valid, legal reason to pull you over or detain you, anything that the police found or that you said after that point may be suppressed.